 In 2013 I became a Yoga Alliance Registered Yoga Teacher 200, through the Joschi Yoga Institute in the Chelsea neighborhood in Manhattan.
 I specialize in Vinyasa yoga, which combines an athletic practice with the breath to create flow.
 I believe that bodies are made to move and I enjoy helping people find greater awareness and appreciation for themselves through an energetic, alignment-based yoga practice.
 Yoga is a tool that helps people integrate their mind, body and spirit for holistic wellness and find stillness in a busy life.
 In 2020, I met the qualifications to be designated a E-RYT 200 and a Yoga Alliance Continuing Education Provider.

 I became a student member of the American Psychological Association in 2017.
 In 2018, I completed certification as a Integrative Wellness and Life Coach.
 As of 2020, Allaya is a member of the Black Yoga Teachers Alliance.

-Currently, I am pursuing a degree in Psychology and certification as an RYT 500.
+In June 2020, I graduated with my bachelors degree in Psychology and I am pursuing certification as an RYT 500 (to be completed by 2021).
 It is my intention to open a center where people can become empowered to take responsibility for their physical, emotional, mental and spiritual well-being and experience vitality, joy and a high-quality of life.
 To this end, I’ve recently begun teaching classes and leading retreats all over the world.